borisf/borisf.github.io/index.md

 I am a senior partner engineer at Google.
 I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

-I specialize in JVM and Android optimizations:
+I specialize in Java and Android optimizations:
 * Build - Gradle
-* JVM - file mapping, caching, object layout, JNI, reflection, ASM
+* JVM - file mapping, caching, object layout, JNI, reflection and ASM
-* Android - ANRs, crashes
+* Android - ANRs, crashes and thermals/battery

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.